moolitayer/cm-integration/README.md

 ### Building the Image

+**You should not run the build manually, there's a jenkins job for it**

-`./build.sh` will clone all the repos, apply all pending PRs, and push to our forks.
+`./build.sh` clones all the repos, apply all pending PRs, and push to our forks.
 When it's done, it'll push the dockerfile to our fork of `manageiq-pods`, which should trigger DockerHub to run the build.